 It’s also easy to configure the Flicker as an ultralight quilt for warmer temperatures.
 It doesn’t matter if you sleep in a tent or use it as a top quilt in a hammock.
-Simply unzip the back part way to whatever length you prefer and drape it over you.
-The full length zipper is completely unobtrusive since it’s backed by the overlapping flap described above.
+Simply unzip the back partway to whatever length you prefer and drape it over you.
+The full-length zipper is completely unobtrusive since it’s backed by the overlapping flap described above.
 For example, I use the Flicker like this as a top quilt in a hammock.

 As a Down Comforter

 Unzip the Flicker all the way so it lays completely flat to use it as a down comforter in very hot weather.
-The advantage of this configuration over many backpacking quilts it that your feet will be cooler because they’re not trapped in a foot box.
+The advantage of this configuration over many backpacking quilts is that your feet will be cooler because they’re not trapped in a foot box.
 It’s also a comfortable way to sleep in a hammock or on a bunk at a hostel.

 As a Hammock Underquilt

-The Flicker 40 UL is also designed to be used as a full length hammock underquilt and is easy to rig up a simple suspension system using elastic cord and mini S-biners.
+The Flicker 40 UL is also designed to be used as a full-length hammock underquilt and is easy to rig up a simple suspension system using elastic cord and mini S-biners.
 Feathered Friends does not offer a suspension kit for this, but it’s easy enough to rig with 2 x 80″ packs of Gear-Aid elastic cord and a pair of Nite-ize #2 S-biners.

-If you’re familiar with full length hammock underquilts, they often have draft tubes at the head and foot end to prevent cold air from flowing between the bottom of the hammock and the underquilt.
+If you’re familiar with full-length hammock underquilts, they often have draft tubes at the head and foot end to prevent cold air from flowing between the bottom of the hammock and the underquilt.
 The Flicker’s adjustable foot vent and draft collar give you that same capability when they’re cinched closed.
-Feathered Friends rates the Flicker 40 UL to 40 degrees, when used this way, and I’ll update this review when I use the underquilt capability in cooler weather this autumn.
+Feathered Friends rates the Flicker 40 UL to 40 degrees when used this way, and I’ll update this review when I use the underquilt capability in cooler weather this autumn.

 Then I started using the Flicker UL 40 on backpacking and camping trips and became a complete convert to the design philosophy behind this bag.
-If you’re the kind of person who likes to switch between different tents, tarps, or hammocks as the seasons change, it’s nice to have a sleep system that can be reconfigured for different temperatures and in different ways to complement them.
+If you’re the kind of person who likes to switch between different tents, tarps, or hammocks as the seasons change, it’s nice to have a sleep system that can be reconfigured for different temperatures and in different ways to compliment them.
 Especially, if there’s no weight penalty or price premium for the added flexibility.
 I’d rather own one product that can be used in several different ways than buying several products that only have one purpose.

 If you’re looking for a new lightweight sleep system, I’d encourage you to include the Flicker 40 in your search.
 Do the price and weight comparisons and consider the benefit of the added versatility that the Flicker provides.
 I can tell you that I’m seriously considering selling my top quilt and hammock underquilt and replacing them with a Feathered Friends Flicker 40 UL Quilt Sleeping Bag.
 Consider me a convert.